morganhunterbuitendag/LogiTrack/README.md

 npm start
 ```

+If `npm start` fails with an error like `Cannot find package 'nodemailer'`, make sure
+the dependencies are installed by running `npm install` first.

 This serves the application and API on `http://localhost:3101/`.
 Open that URL in your browser.

 Run tests with: